 Services Commission

 The slight amendment in the full title of the Services Commission has been requested by the Hydrological Coordination Panel due to the need to exert care in not misrepresenting the mandate of WMO in the domain of hydrology by using “water service” (normally referring to water supply and wastewater collection, treatment and disposal) as synonym of “hydrological services”.
-“Marine” is then added to differentiate marine services form hydrological services.
+“Marine” is then added to differentiate marine services from [Hong Kong, China] hydrological services.
 Other changes proposed aim at lightening the description of the SERCOM general mandate, avoiding the description of its subsidiary bodies, which fall under the remit of SERCOM to decide at its sessions.

 The additional bodies